 Here at CMB, our building process is optimized for maximum flexibility, consistency, and safety.
 Because we don’t utilize mass manufacturing techniques or automation, we can easily integrate custom orders and specifications while maintaining an efficient process with relatively short client wait times.
+Our Brainjo and Jubilo models are made in larger batches with standardized specifications to keep production costs down.
 All of our materials are sourced from reputable suppliers with a strong track record of quality and reliability in the industry.
 All wood working is done entirely in our shop in Mills River, North Carolina.

 Wood.
 All of our wood comes from specialized musical instrument suppliers, stored in a humidity-controlled area for a minimum of several weeks to several months, and carefully selected and inspected before being used.